Ozzie Albies Player Props: Braves vs. Angels

-The Atlanta Braves, including Ozzie Albies (.184 batting average in his past 10 games), take on starter Patrick Sandoval and the Los Angeles Angels at Truist Park, Tuesday at 7:20 PM ET.
+The Atlanta Braves and Ozzie Albies (.385 slugging percentage over his past 10 games, including two homers), take on starter Lucas Giolito and the Los Angeles Angels at Truist Park, Wednesday at 12:20 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Angels.
+In his most recent game he had a one-hit performance (1-for-4) against the Angels.

 Ozzie Albies Game Info & Props vs. the Angels